4 Courses

 4courses_2023_b03.jpg

 This course explores modern and contemporary cultures in Japan from the late 19th century to today through a variety of genres and media: woodblock prints (ukiyo-e), modern literature, painting, cinema, and animation.
 The main objective is to develop a narrative that shows both the historical changes and the cultural processes that constitute what we understand nowadays as Japanese Popular Culture.
 To do so, we will focus on how the image of nature is represented historically in a range of media.
-At the end of the course, the students will have the opportunity to create their own narrative through a kamishibai performance.

 Japan Studies C : Kyoto Culture and History